-The merger process of the Issuer and UniCredit Bank Slovakia a.s., as two member entities of UniCredit Group, has been proceeding both at the legal personality level and - in the long term - at the level of converging towards the target group-based technological platform and information systems, which will become more intensive once the amalgamation of the two entities is completed.
-The unification, or implementation of the new information systems at the uniform technological platform level, has been scheduled and gradually put into practice in accordance with the long-term strategy of the Group and Bank and with the view of its contingent impact on operational risk at the Issuer.
-Mitigation of the impact of operational risk has been managed both at the merger project level (involving the technological change scope, target technological solution, resourcing for the required support, technological change implementation timing) and at the level of separate entities in the course of the migration or at creation of the new information systems (by applying standard project tools of risk management).
-Contingent operational risk at the merger project level exists in connection with erroneous implementation of strategic decisions with respect to the target technological solution, whether due to insufficient support at the respective project stage or due to inadequate implementation in terms of its timing. contingent operational risk exists relating to the implementation of comprehensive information systems that, due to their complexity, may affect the proper functioning of the information systems - most importantly the required data availability and quality, with an effect on the reporting systems.
-Following the merger, the Issuer will apply the operational risk management system identical to the one currently applied in UniCredit Bank Czech Republic, a. s. (the advanced capital adequacy measurement approach).
+The merger process of the Issuer and UniCredit Bank Slovakia a.s., as two member entities of UniCredit Group, was proceeded not only as a legal issue but - in the long term - at the level of converging towards the target group-based technological platform and information systems, which become more intensive once the amalgamation of the two entities is completed.
+The unification, or implementation of the new information systems at the uniform technological platform level, was scheduled and gradually put into practice in accordance with the long-term strategy of the Group and Bank and with the view of its contingent impact on operational risk at the Issuer.
+Mitigation of the impact of operational risk was managed both at the merger project level (involving the technological change scope, target technological solution, resourcing for the required support, technological change implementation timing) and at the level of separate entities in the course of the migration or at creation of the new information systems (by applying standard project tools of risk management).
+Contingent operational risk at the merger project level existed in connection with erroneous implementation of strategic decisions with respect to the target technological solution, whether due to insufficient support at the respective project stage or due to inadequate implementation in terms of its timing.
+Moreover, contingent operational risk exists relating to the implementation of comprehensive information systems that, due to their complexity, may affect the proper functioning of the information systems - most importantly the required data availability and quality, with an effect on the reporting systems.
+Since the merger, the Issuer has applied the operational risk management system identical to the one applied in UniCredit Bank Czech Republic, a. s. (the advanced capital adequacy measurement approach).

-Relating to the business and reputational risk arising from the implementation of the merger of the Issuer and UniCredit Bank Slovakia a.s., the Issuer applies a standard management system to those risks.
+Relating to the business and reputational risk arising from the implementation of the merger of the Issuer and UniCredit Bank Slovakia a.s., the Issuer applied a standard management system to those risks.